 In 2017, Alma Backyard Farms installed its largest urban farm on an old softball field on the property of a church and school.
 This space started as a 1/4 acre and allowed for a three-fold increase in ALMA's capacity to grow food and impact community.

-In 2019, Alma expanded the farm to ½ acre.
+In 2019, ALMA expanded the farm to ½ acre.
 This site acts as Alma’s hub for its programs.
-With a larger urban farm site, Alma Backyard Farms is now poised to grow more food and create more opportunities for formerly incarcerated people, at-risk children and youth, and food insecure families.
+With a larger urban farm site, ALMA is now poised to grow more food and create more opportunities for formerly incarcerated people, at-risk children and youth, and food insecure families.

-The urban farm in Compton includes 58 wood raised beds, 24 in-ground rows, 12 fruit trees, 8000 square feet of pollinator gardens and a chicken coop.
-The Compton site is also home to our farmstand where Alma-grown produce is made available to the community at affordable prices.
+The urban farm in Compton includes 64 wood raised beds, 36 in-ground rows, 12 fruit trees, 8000 square feet of pollinator gardens, chicken coop and a children's learning garden.
+The Compton site is also home to our farm stand where Alma-grown produce is made available to the community at affordable prices.